texfaq/texfaq.github.io/FAQ-bibtranscinit.md

 noted that a preamble that introduces lots of odd commands is usually undesirable if the bibliography is a shared one.

-''Compound'' initials (for single names made up of two or more words) may be treated in the same way, so one can enter Forster's rather complicated name as:
+"Compound" initials (for single names made up of two or more words) may be treated in the same way, so one can enter Forster's rather complicated name as:
 ```bibtex